igormironchik/md-pdf/README.md

  * I don't support right-to-left languages and languages that don't separate words with spaces.
 I don't know theirs rules to adapt algorithms[^1].

+ * `LaTeX` math expressions can be rendered a little differently on different platforms due to [QTBUG-104790](https://bugreports.qt.io/browse/QTBUG-104790), that is why I don't have auto tests for them.

 [^1]: If you are one from these groups of people - you are welcome to make PRs to adapt this application to your language.